barryclark/jekyll-now/_posts/2017-06-05-slack-prometheus-alertmanager.md

 One of the problems with the above is the alert name in Prometheus can often be shorthand and not at all clear, also, we have no context as to the values involved that have triggered the alarm.

-Unless you setup the above yourself personally, it doesn't give a lot away to the reciever.
+Unless you setup the above yourself personally, it doesn't give a lot away to the receiver.
 If it's 02:00 and you've been called out due to a systems failure, this can add additional delays whilst you dial-in to get at that contextual information that Prometheus holds.

 # Another Way